mneedham/neo4j-worldcup/README.md

 World Cup 2014 with Neo4j
 ==============

+We've built a Neo4j World Cup Graph which you can read more about at [worldcup.neo4j.org](http://worldcup.neo4j.org/).
+Instructions on getting it up and running locally are below.

 ## Starting Neo4j

 The import of this data set uses LOAD CSV which was introduced in Neo4j 2.1.2 so you'll need to use that version.